Lauren W Reed

 Affiliate, Centre of Excellence for the Dynamics of Language (acceptance via application)

 In order of competence: English, Auslan, Tok Pisin, French, Arabic, Gamilaraay

 Prior to starting in linguistics, I worked as a food writer and food tour guide, specialising in Melbourne's culturally diverse Western suburbs.
 You can see my old blog and professional website here.
-Prior to that, I worked as a transcriptionist of forensic psychiatric and medicolegal documents, and in hospitality.
+Prior to that, I worked as an audio typist of forensic psychiatric and medicolegal documents, and in hospitality.
 I also taught English in Melbourne on a volunteer basis.
-I am a mother to three unique and wonderful children, born 2006, 2007 and 2009.
+I am a mother and stepmother to four unique and wonderful children, born 2006, 2007, 2009 and 2017.

 When not doing linguistics...

-I love birding; bushwalking; camping; long slow road trips; ferreting out cheap and cheerful restaurants, at home and abroad; fancying maps, both old and new; and adventures with my partner and our children.
-I have a birdwatching blog, Get a pardalote of this!, which you can check out here.
+I love birding; bushwalking; camping; long slow road trips; ferreting out cheap and cheerful restaurants, at home and abroad; fancying maps, both old and new; and adventures with my kids, dog and husband (Ronald J. Planer, a philosopher of biology and evolutionary anthropologist).
 I am a keen aquarist and spend much time fussing over my swordtails, guppies, angelfish and plecos.